Scenario Trees

 Background

 In 2024, I was the data analyst for the Indiana Fever.
 As the season progressed, it became increasingly clear that we were going to make the playoffs for the first time in almost a decade.
-We finally clinched with around 3 games remaining in the season.
+We finally clinched with around 3 games remaining in our season.
 Naturally, our focus shifted to the playoffs and who our potential opponents were going to be.
 I did several magic number calculations and had it down to 2 teams, however it wasn’t until a conversation with Fever Broadcaster Pat Boylan that we realized there was a 3rd scenario where we possibly would be going to Vegas as well.
 Knowing these possibilities are critical for all parties involved in sports - coaches want to know what teams to scout, operations coordinators need to know for which cities they need to make travel plans, network television wants to have contingency plans for where to send their different broadcast teams.
 For us in Indiana, we luckily had it figured out a few days before the last game of the season, but it was likely possible to know much earlier that.
-This post describes the systematic process of finding out all the possible scenarios through a framework I’ve called “Scenario Trees
+This post describes the systematic process of finding out all the possible scenarios through a framework I’ve called “Scenario Trees”.

 What is a Scenario Tree?